 — Adjust Bedroom

 Try making the sleeping environment a little cozier for baby.
 Adjust the temperature of the room a degree or two cooler, make sure the sheets are nice and soft but still light and breathable, and block out any intrusive light with black-out drapes/blinds.
 Create the perfect place to sleep and they may get through this easier and faster.

-Check our suggested best crib mattress for your baby.
+Check out our list of suggested best crib mattresses